sunghwansyoon/is477/ProjectPlan.md

   ##### Data lifecycle

   This project will follow the data lifecycle discussed in class.
-So far, we have completed data acquisition section
+So far, we are using data collected by the City of Chicago.
+Thus, the data lifecycle of our project includes Storage/organization, Extraction & Enrichment, Data Integration, Data Quality and Cleaning, and Analysis.

   ##### Ethical data handling